Fulgione-group/ParaMask/README.md

 <br>

 ### 2. ParaMask_EM
-This stage harnesses population genomic signatures of multicopies for seed SNP generation, employing the following procedures:
+This stage harnesses population genomic signatures of multicopy regions for seed SNP generation, employing the following procedures:

 - **EM algorithm:** Simultaneously fits two Beta-binomial regressions on heterozygote frequency as a function of the Minor Allele frequencies.
 One regression pertains to single-copy regions, while the other addresses multicopy regions.
 Classification hinges on the Log-Likelihood Ratio (LLR).
 - **RRD testing:** Utilizes the mean and variance from the read ratio deviation of single-copy classified SNPs to construct a normal confidence interval, validating previously uncertain classified SNPs.